Steiner systems $S(2,6,226)$ and $S(2,6,441)$ exist: Introduction

+Numbers $v$ satisfying the necessary conditions above are called \emph{admissible} (with respect to the number $k$).
+By $b=\frac{v(v-1)}{k(k-1)}$ we denote the number of blocks.
+For $k\le 5$, Steiner systems $S(2,k,v)$ exist for all admissible $v$ according to the results of Reiss~\cite{Reiss}, Moore~\cite{Moore} and Hanani~\cite{Hanani}.
+For $k\ge 6$, the existence of $S(2,k,v)$ was proved~\cite{Wilson} only for sufficiently large admissible $v$.

+\begin{theorem}[Wilson, 1975] For every $k\ge 3$, there exists a number $v_k$ such that for every admissible number $v \ge v_k$ there exists a Steiner system $S(2,k,v)$. \end{theorem}

-A {\em Steiner system} $S(2,k,v)$ is a set $X$ of cardinality $v$ endowed with a family $\mathcal L$ of $k$-element subsets of $X$ such that any two distinct points of $X$ belong to a unique set of the family $\mathcal L$.
-It is well known \cite[\S II.1.2]{HB} that for any Steiner system $S(2,k,v)$, the number $k-1$ divides $v-1$ and $k(k-1)$ divides $v(v-1)$.
-Those divisibility conditions are necessary but not sufficient for the existence of a Steiner system $S(2,k,v)$.
-For instance, the famous Bruck--Ryser Theorem implies that no Steiner system $S(2,6,36)$ exists, despite $5$ divides $35$ and $6\cdot 5$ divides $36\cdot 35$.
-On the other hand, Wilson \cite{Wilson1,Wilson2,Wilson3} showed that for every natural number $k\ge 2$, a Steiner system $S(2,k,v)$ exists for all but finitely many natural numbers $v$ satisfying the above divisibility conditions.
-The Handbook of Combinatorial Designs \cite[\S IV.3.4]{HB} lists 29 numbers $v$ for which the existence of a Steiner system $S(2,6,v)$ is not known: 51, 61, 81, 166, 226, 231, 256, 261, 286, 316, 321, 346, 351, 376, 406, 411, 436, 441, 471, 501, 561, 591, 616, 646, 651, 676, 771, 796, 801.
-In this paper we present seven Steiner systems $S(2,6,226)$ and six Steiner systems $S(2,6,441)$ thus resolving two of those 29 undecided cases.
-The discovered Steiner systems $S(2,6,226)$ and $S(2,6,441)$ were found by computer search, as $1$-rotational difference families and difference families for the groups $(\IZ_5\times\IZ_5\times\IZ_3)\rtimes\IZ_3$ and $(\IZ_7\rtimes\IZ_3)\times(\IZ_7\rtimes\IZ_3)$, respectively.
-For any natural number $n$, we denote by $\IZ_n$ the set $\{0,1,\dots,n-1\}$, which is the group with the addition modulo $n$.
+On the other hand, the famous Bruck--Ryser Theorem~\cite{BrRys} implies that no Steiner system $S(2,6,36)$ exists, and computer search~\cite{HTJL} showed that no $S(2,6,46)$ exists.
+Denniston, Mills, Wilson, and others contributed many examples reducing the number of undecided cases.
+The Handbook of Combinatorial Designs~\cite[\S IV.3.4]{HB} lists $29$ numbers for which the existence of $S(2,6,v)$ is not known.
+In this paper we present Steiner systems $S(2,6,226)$ and $S(2,6,441)$ thus resolving two of those 29 undecided cases.
+By computer search, we have found seven Steiner systems $S(2,6,226)$ as $1$-rotational difference families on the $225$-element group $(\IZ_5\times\IZ_5\times\IZ_3)\rtimes\IZ_3$ with an attached point, and six Steiner systems $S(2,6,441)$ as difference families on the $441$-element group $(\IZ_7\rtimes\IZ_3)\times(\IZ_7\rtimes\IZ_3)$.

-Difference families are convenient and compact way of producing Steiner systems.
-Given a group $G$ of order $v$, we look for a family $\mathcal B$ of $k$-element subsets of $G$ such that the family $\{gB:g\in G,\;\;B\in\mathcal B\}$ of its left shifts is a Steiner system $S(2,k,v)$.
-In this case \cite[\S VI.16.1]{HB}, the members of the family $\mathcal B$ are called {\em basic blocks}, and the family $\mathcal B$ is called a $(v,k,1)$ {\em difference family}.
+Difference families are convenient and compact way to present Steiner systems.
+Given a group $G$ of cardinality $v$, we look for a family $\mathfrak B$ of $k$-element subsets of $G$ such that the pair $(G, \{Bg:B\in\mathfrak B,g\in G\})$ is a Steiner system $S(2,k,v)$.
+In this case, the family $\mathfrak B$ is called a $(v,k,1)$ {\em difference family}, and its elements are called {\em base blocks}, see~\cite[\S VI.16.1]{HB}.